calebsylvia/WeatherSprint/README.md

     -Resize some of the fonts and box sizes
     -Unix to Date for day of week for the 5 day forecast -Find solution to getting max and min for the whole day 5 day forecast

+Seventh commit(12/6/23):
+    -Got the days of the week to be displayed -Finished a function to get proper rain displayed with default of zero if no rain data is shown -Started highs and lows of 5 day forecast going to work on the rest of day -Adjusted size of current weather icon and spacing to help it fit better in container -Reverse geocoded for current position to display correct city name and state on screen

+    TO-DO for next session:
+    -Get highs and lows fully functioning as well as the icons for each day by gathering most common weather type for that day
+    -Pull map data from Google Map API with the coords from current position and the coords from any searched for -Get search bar functioning and pull data when needed -Favorite tab is going to be hard but the idea for it (this is a note for Caleb to remember) make a bar that is hidden and toggled on with button click and the button will Y-translate down to be at bottom of bar and cards will appear when a city is added to favorite array
+    -Look into an autocomplete for search bar to help user narrow down options for what they are looking for

+    Finish date goal: 12/7/23